Anu-techy/Preprocessing-Data-using-Power-BI/README.md

 # Financial-Analysis-using-Power-BI

-Define the Problem
+1. Define the Problem
-Data Collection
+2. Data Collection
-Data Cleaning
+3. Data Cleaning
-Data Exploration
+4. Data Exploration
-Data Analysis
+5. Data Analysis
-Data Visualization
+6. Data Visualization
-Model Building (if applicable)
+7. Model Building (if applicable)
-Interpret Results
+8.vInterpret Results
-Communicate Findings
+9. Communicate Findings
-Monitor & Maintain (if needed)
+10. Monitor & Maintain (if needed)

 **Aim**

 To create a Dim_date table

 To build a dashboard in Power BI for Comprehensive Financial Analysis